Bettina Gorton

 Bettina Edith Gorton, Lady Gorton (née Brown; 23 June 1915 – 2 October 1983) was an American-born Australian academic who was best known as the first wife of John Gorton, the 19th Prime Minister of Australia.
-She was born in Portland, Maine, met her husband while studying in France, and married in 1935.
+She was born in Portland, Maine, and met her husband while studying in France.
+They married in 1935.
 She developed an interest in South-East Asian culture relatively late in life, learning to speak Malay and Javanese and completing her first university degree at the age of 50.
 She was involved with a long-running Australian National University project to compile a Malay–English dictionary, although she curtailed her involvement during her husband's prime ministership (1968–1971).

 Early life

 Gorton was born Bettina Edith Brown in Great Barrington, Massachusetts, USA, in 1915 to Arthur A. Brown, the president of an American bank in Cuba, and Grace M. Brown (née Whitaker).
 Her father died when she was two years old and her mother returned to her home state of Maine.
 She attended Bangor High School and the University of Maine, although she did not graduate from the latter.